 Our customer base is varied.
 We began shipping our product to customers in Europe in January 2008 and have since expanded our global distribution network to Canada, Southeast Asia, India and Latin America.
 Sixty six percent (66%) of our 2010 revenues were generated in Europe.
 Our major customer in 2010 was Hand-Prod Sp.
 Z o.o, a Polish distributor, that accounted for 29% of our revenues.
+We have an agreement with Hand-Prod Sp.
+Z o.o that grants Hand-Prod Sp.
+Z o.o the right to be the exclusive distributor of MGuard TM products in Poland until December 2012, subject to achievement of certain sales minimums.
 In addition, other current significant customers are in Germany, Italy, Spain, Brazil and India.